Dliwk/bacoremods/README.md

 ### Glowing Profiles
-For it works you must import `glowing profiles`...
+To make it work you have to import `glowing profiles`...